nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Before an API call is made, the `Response` object will be empty
 * Only when a Request#executeTimed(request) is called will a `Response` contain information about the API call response

-The following activity diagram summarizes what happens when a user executes a add command:
+The following activity diagram summarizes what happens when a user executes an add command:
 ![AddActivityDiagram](images/AddActivityDiagram.png)

 #### Design consideration: